ourworldventures/ourworld_books_OLD/content/ow_znz_feasibility/feasibility_tax.md

 - Residence and work permits for investor and employees.
 -

-> TODO: refer to acts as found in ZNZ which show that the tax we ask for is doable and has already been done (sacha)
+> TODO: (na) refer to acts as found in ZNZ which show that the tax we ask for is doable and has already been done (sacha)